CURRAWONG CAMP - Adventure and bush skills camp for High-Schoolers…how life should be!

 “The result is teens leave our camp with not just improved mental health, but with chins up and noticible joy in their eyes.
 They have had an experience of 5 nights with no screens, that is profoundly engaging and positive.
 It is hard to overstate how transformative this experience is for ANY person in this era.” - Dan

-Our guides, mostly amazing young adults in their twenties or early thirties have a diverse range of qualifications and life experience and have been carefully selected as exceptional mentors.
+Our guides, amazing young adults, in their twenties and thirties have a diverse range of qualifications and life experience and have been carefully selected as exceptional mentors.
 Our teen camps are not “therapy”, rather they provide experiential learning and mentoring, but have the capacity and a safe environment for producing exceptional therapeutic benefits to young people.
 For more information about our staff please visit our Meet the crew! page.

 - There is a limit of 26 places for this camp so it remains a close-knit experience allowing participants to form closer connections and friendships and so that all young people are individually recognised by and connected to our mentors.